caicloud/cyclone/docs/design.md

 ### Workflow Executation

-Workflow is an executable DAG graph composed of stages, its stages can run serially and parallelly.
+Workflow is an executable DAG graph composed of stages which can run either serially or in parallel according to the graph structure.
 If one stage has dependencies, it can only start to run after all its dependencies have finished.
-Stages can parallelly run if they have no direct or indirect dependency relationship.
+Stages can run in parallel if they have no direct or indirect mutual dependency.